10 signs of stress in kids

 When they learn new skills or have fresh experiences they may feel a certain amount of stress, which is normal and is a part of learning, but other aspects of a child's life can cause anxiety.

 Sometimes a child's anxiety can be debilitating.
-There are a whole range of anxiety disorders which affect children, like separation anxiety, generalised anxiety and school phobia.
+There are a whole range of anxiety disorders that affect children, like separation anxiety, generalised anxiety and school phobia.

 More often than not though it's the everyday pressures children face which lead to emotional blips in their world which can be spotted and hopefully dealt with.